mauri870/mauri870/README.md

 - Focused on Compiler-rt/ThreadSanitizer(tsan) support for Go.

+## OpenTelemetry

+- Focused on Elastic components and contrib repository.

 ## Elastic

 Senior Software Engineer on the Logstash Data Processing team.
-Building Streams, Elastic's next-generation unified data ingest and processing platform
+Building a compiler that powers Streams, Elastic's next-generation unified data ingest and processing platform.

-Previously Ingest team, Beats/Elastic Agent/EDOT, focused on the migration to an OpenTelemetry component/collector architecture.
+Previously on the Ingest team (Beats / Elastic Agent / EDOT), focused on migrating to an OpenTelemetry component/collector architecture.

 ---